MapsPeople/docs/src/web/v4/getting-started/directions.md

 <mi-tab label="MI Components" tab-for="components"></mi-tab>
 <mi-tab-panel id="manually">

-Then inside the `getRoute` method, replace the hardcoded value for `travelMode` parameter with the value of the select element:
+Then, we need to replace the hardcoded value for `travelMode` parameter inside the `getRoute` method with the value of the select element:

 ```js
 // main.js